 A: Spectrum is conducting this proxy solicitation and will bear the cost of soliciting proxies, including the preparation, assembly, printing and mailing of this proxy statement/prospectus, the proxy card and any additional information furnished to Spectrum shareholders.
-Spectrum has retained [ ] to aid in
+Spectrum has retained Georgeson Shareholder

-Spectrum's proxy solicitation process.
-Spectrum estimates that its proxy solicitor fees will be approximately \$[ ].
+Communications to aid in Spectrum's proxy solicitation process.
+Spectrum estimates that its proxy solicitor fees will be approximately \$17,500 plus reasonable out-of-pocket expenses.
 Spectrum may reimburse brokerage houses and other custodians, nominees and fiduciaries for their costs of forwarding proxy and solicitation materials to beneficial owners.
 The original solicitation of proxies by mail may be supplemented by telephone or personal solicitation by directors, officers or other employees of Spectrum.
 No additional compensation will be paid to Spectrum directors, officers or other employees for such services.